Adamih/Adamih/README.md

 ## I'm a student developer at KTH Royal Institute of Technology

-- 🌱 I'm currently learning everything
+- 🌱 I'm currently learning Stripe & Stripe Connect for marketplaces.
-- 👷 Working on finishing my degree ASAP
+- 👷 I'm currently working on finalizing my thesis and on building challenging full-stack projects
-- 🎯 2024 Goals:
+- 🎯 2025 Goals:
-    * Finish my Master's thesis
+    * Get hired as a full-stack web developer
 - 💡 Fun fact: I love chess and board games 🎲

 ### List of personal projects